martinchernyavskiy/Notes/CS/Hardware/ECE 252/Programming With Subroutines.md

 ; NAME : TOUPPER
 ; DESCRIPTION : Converts lowercase letters in a string to uppercase ; ASSUMES: R0 contains character to convert
-; RETUNRS: R0 with 0 if character wasn't converted, uppercased
+; RETUNRS: R0 with 0 if character wasn't converted, uppercased character otherwise
+	ST R7, TOUPPER_R7

+TOUPPER

+TO_UPPER_CONVERT

 	JSR ISLOWER
+	BRz TO_UPPER_EXIT
+	ADD R0,

+TO_UPPER_EXIT
+	; context restore reg
+	ST R7, TOUPPER_R7

+	RET ; return to caller

+TO_UPPER_ADD .FILL x20 ; constant of x20 to add to lowercased character to convert to uppercase TOUPPER_R7 .BLKW 1 ; space to store R7 address for proper return logic

-BRz ; the character is not lower, increment pointer
+BRz ; the character is not lower, exit subroutine

 ```